+A cybersecurity posture is the overall strength of an organization’s defense against cyber-attacks, protocols for preventing attacks, and ability to act and respond to new threats.
 As cyber threats and hackers continue to advance, in numbers and sophistication, it’s now more important than ever to have a clear vision of your organization’s cybersecurity posture.
 In addition to strict compliance standards, the pressure put on companies by the public to protect their sensitive data is growing stronger every day, but the traditional methods of online security are no longer considered sufficient.
 As hackers continue to get smarter and companies increasingly move to cloud-based apps, organizations are encouraged to take a holistic approach to cybersecurity posture that takes all of the pieces into consideration.

-Cybersecurity posture refers to an organization’s overall defense against cyber-attacks.
 Your cybersecurity posture encompasses any security policies in place, employee training programs, or security solutions you have deployed, from malware to anti-virus.
 It is the collective security status of all software and hardware, services, networks, and information, and how secure you are as a result of those tools and processes.

 Although many people use these two terms interchangeably, they are not the same.
 This is because one cannot truly be defined without the other.
 To understand the efficacy of your cybersecurity posture you must first complete a cybersecurity risk assessment that will identify the full extent of your vulnerability across various assets within the organization.
 Identifying your risks and potential weaknesses helps the team to decide what actions need to be taken first and which will have the most impact on increasing your cybersecurity posture.
 To put it simply, as your cybersecurity posture strength increases your cybersecurity risk should decrease.

-Understanding your company or organization’s cybersecurity posture is essential to recognize where you stand in regards to online security threats such as data breaches and intrusions.
+Understanding your company or organization’s cybersecurity posture is essential to recognize where you stand in regard to online security threats such as data breaches and intrusions.
 By understanding where your organization is most vulnerable you can begin to establish a plan for creating a more secure environment.

 It is important to create a habit of regularly monitoring and maintaining your cybersecurity posture because cybercriminals are constantly finding new ways to take advantage of the weaknesses in a company’s infrastructure.
 Adopting a more holistic approach that takes things like existing policies or systems, risk-analysis programs, workplace culture, and employee education into consideration is highly encouraged.
 Identifying all points of vulnerability will help the organization to be proactive rather than reactive to cybersecurity threats.
 Choosing not to do so can lead to a major breach which usually comes with a loss in revenue and important data, and even more importantly, it can ruin your reputation with the public which can be almost impossible to get back.

-The first step for evaluating the maturity of your cybersecurity posture is to identify your business’ needs and objectives.
+The first step for evaluating the maturity of your cybersecurity posture is to identify your business’s needs and objectives.
 You should keep these goals in mind as you build out the security framework so that you can put the right systems in place for your organization’s needs.
 For example, if a remote working policy is essential to your organization’s productivity goals, it will be essential to update your cybersecurity posture to incorporate security policies geared toward mobile devices and remote network access.
 While it’s important to stay aligned with the company, it is crucial that you avoid sacrificing security for the sake of your company’s bottom line.
-Your first priority should be to protect the company from any cyber-threats rather than to meet their bottom line.
+Your first priority should be to protect the company from any cyber threats rather than to meet its bottom line.

 Next, use a risk management program to prioritize all assets in order from most to least vulnerable so that you can see which changes will make the biggest impact on your overall cybersecurity posture rating.
 It will be nearly impossible to tackle everything at once, so figuring out where your efforts are best spent is crucial to getting ahead of the game.
-After identifying all assets and points of vulnerability, you will be able to begin to lay out a cybersecurity framework as well as implement systems and processes that address future security risk.
+After identifying all assets and points of vulnerability, you will be able to begin to layout a cybersecurity framework as well as implement systems and processes that address future security risks.